ckeller232/ShinyApp-DataVisualization/ReadMe.md

 # Note: dataset is an open source dataset downloaded from Kaggle.
+Dataset has 9994 rows and 21 column variables.
 Link is found below:
 ###  https://www.kaggle.com/datasets/vivek468/superstore-dataset-final